Jacques Raige-Delorme

 Jacques Raige-Delorme (18 November 1795, Montargis - 22 January 1887, Paris) was a French physician and librarian, known for his work involving medical dictionaries.

+He was the maternal grandfather of Philippe Chaslin.

 Career

 Jacques Raige-Delorme studied medicine in Paris and received his doctorate in 1819 with the dissertation "Considérations médico-légales sur l'empoisonnement par les substances corrosives".
 In 1836 he began work as an assistant librarian at the Faculty of Medicine in Paris.
 Following the death of Jean-Eugène Dezeimeris in 1852 he was named chief librarian.
 From 1823 to 1854 he was the principal editor of the journal "Archives générales de médecine".

 Published works

 With Amédée Dechambre, he published Dictionnaire encyclopédique des sciences médicales (1864-), an encyclopedia on medical science that was published in five installments consisting of 100 volumes overall.
 He also made important contributions to the following dictionaries: